fonkley/chainmeup/README.md

 - First, locate your Ableton User Library.
   - To do this, open Ableton Live and select Options > Preferences > Library
   - Under "Content Locations", you will find your User Library's directory under the option "Location of User Library".
-  - The most common location of your User Library is
+  - The most common location of your User Library is,
     ```
     C:\Users\[username]\Documents\Ableton\User Library
+    ```
+- Next, locate the "Audio Effect Rack" custom preset folder.
+  - The "Audio Effect Rack" directory is most likely,
+    ```
+    [Ableton User Library]\Presets\Audio Effects\Audio Effect Rack
+    ```
+- Then, download the .adg file